gdlc/STAT_COMP/HW/HW6.md

 # end of Monte Carlo replicate
 ```

-And the following code fits LASSO over a pre-determined grid of values of the regularization parameter (lambda).
+The following code fits LASSO over a pre-determined grid of values of the regularization parameter (lambda).

 ```r
  fm=glmnet(y=y,x=X,lambda=lambda)